Thaumatococcus daniellii: Uses

-Research exploring the benefits which could be derived from the various parts of the T. danielli plant is ongoing in various universities and research institutes globally.
+Research exploring the possible benefits of various parts of the T. danielli plant is ongoing.
 It has been shown by a few scientists, such as Ojekale et al. 2010, that this plant also has antimicrobial properties.
 Further study focuses on its effectiveness against bacteriocin-producing microorganisms (Ajayi et al., 2016).
-Antimicrobial peptides (AMPs) or proteins produced by bacteria are classified as bacteriocins.
-They are proteinaceous toxins produced by bacteria to inhibit the growth of similar or closely related bacterial strain(s).
-If this plant is well studied, it could lead to drug discovery.
+Antimicrobial peptides or proteins produced by bacteria are classified as bacteriocins.
+They are proteinaceous toxins that inhibit the growth of similar or closely related bacterial strains.

 Fruit

 The most popular use of T. daniellii is as sweetener.
-The aril contains a non-toxic, intensely sweet protein named thaumatin, which is at least 3000 times as sweet as sucrose.
+The aril contains a nontoxic, intensely sweet protein named thaumatin, which is at least three thousand times as sweet as sucrose.
 In West Africa, the aril is traditionally used for sweetening bread, over-fermented palm-wine and sour food.
-Since the mid-1990s, thaumatin is used as sweetener and flavour enhancer by the food and confectionery industry.
-Substituting synthetic sweeteners, it is used as a non-caloric natural sweetener.
-Thaumatin is not a carbohydrate thus it is an ideal sweetener for diabetics.
+Since the mid-1990s, thaumatin has been used as sweetener and flavour enhancer by the food and confectionery industries.
+Substituting synthetic sweeteners, it is used as a noncaloric natural sweetener.
+Thaumatin is not a carbohydrate and is thus an ideal sweetener for diabetics.